Curriculum Maps can be found here

-The Head of Department is Dr Itiveh
+Head of Department: Dr K Itiveh

-Our department Bible verse is: “For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?
+"For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?
 Otherwise, when he has laid a foundation and is not able to finish, all who see it begin to mock him, saying, ‘This man began to build and was not able to finish.’”
 (Luke 14:28-30)

-There is seamless transition from Key Stage 3 to Key Stage 4 and our pupils are better prepared to face the challenges of studying Mathematics GCSE course.
+The department uses every opportunity to test the application of those skills using conceptual contents with real life scenarios, when possible.
+There is seamless transition from Key Stage 3 to Key Stage 4, due to measures put in place, and our pupils are better prepared to face the challenges of studying the Mathematics GCSE course.

 Key Stage 4